animalat/animalat/README.md

 ### Hi I'm Akshayan 👋

 - I'm a software engineer currently in my first year of university 📚
-- I am particularly interested in machine learning and artificial intelligence 🤖
+- At the moment, I have a keen interest in machine learning 🤖

 <!--
 **nakshayan/nakshayan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.